bvallelunga/crypto-research/ethereum/truffle/README.md

 6. StructPlusMapping -- demonstrate a combination of mapping and struct <br/>
 7. DopplerDistributionFunnel_v0 -- Version 0 of the distribution payment routing contract setup by the Doppler Foundation <br/>
 8. DopplerSubLevelDistributionContract_v0 -- Version 0 of the multi-use contract for Providers, Contributors, and App Owners <br/>
+9. Payments -- demonstrate how payable functions work
+10. Modifiers -- demonstrate how modifiers work on functions

 Install the NPM package.
 ```